qingreee1/material-theme-jetbrains-docs/docs/configuration/custom-themes.md

 Once you're done customizing your colors, you'll need to select **Custom Theme** or **Light Custom Theme** from the _Theme Switcher_ to see your colors in action.
 Enjoy!

-**Note**: Just like switching themes, changing custom theme colors after selecting a custom theme will **not** be applied to **all** components until the next restart or project close.
-Keep that in mind when designing themes!
-{:class='card-panel warn'}

 ----
 ### Colors Explanation